MicrosoftDocs/Devices-docs/surface-hub/manage-windows-updates-for-surface-hub.md

 - Define maintenance windows for installing updates.

 > [!TIP]
 > Use peer-to-peer content sharing to reduce bandwidth issues during updates.
-See [Optimize update delivery for Windows 10 updates](/windows/deployment/do/waas-optimize-windows-10-updates) for details.
+See [Optimize Windows update delivery](/windows/deployment/do/waas-optimize-windows-10-updates) for details.

 > [!NOTE]
 > Surface Hub does not currently support rolling back updates.